BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 6. If it's correct:
     - i.
 Display congratulations message.
     - ii.
 Prevent the player from being able to enter more guesses (this would disrupt the game).
     - iii.
-Display control allowing the player to restart the game.
+Display control allowing player to restart the game.
 7. If it's wrong and the player has turns left:
     - i.
 Tell the player they are wrong and whether their guess was too high or too low.
+    - ii.
+Allow player to make another guess.
+    - iii.
+Increment turn number by 1.
+8. If it's wrong and player has no turns left:
+    - i.
+Tell player it's game over.
+    - ii.
+Stop player from being able to make more guesses (this would disrupt the game).
+    - iii.
+Display control allowing player to restart the game.
+9. Once game restarts, make sure the game logic and UI are completely reset and go back to step 1.